gainward/gae-go-boilerplate/README.md

   using RPC calls to go between.
 * Built in support for Closure.
 * Generic build and deploy system.

+## Usage

+### Backend Changes

+Do nothing; App Engine should pick up your edits and recompile automatically

+### Frontend Changes

+* Run build.sh, which will use Closure to compile the JS and set things up to serve.

+## Deploying to App Engine

+* Not finished.

 ## TODO